-1. The Proposer must be organized and existing for the primary purpose of providing correctional health care services, and must currently have active contract relationships with one or more county jails in the state of North Carolina.
+1. The Proposer must be organized and existing for the primary purpose of providing health care services, and must currently have active contract relationships with one or more governmental entities in the state of North Carolina.

-2. The Proposer must have at least five (5) continuous years of corporate experience in administering correctional health care programs.
+2. The Proposer must have at least five (5) continuous years of corporate experience in administering health care programs and providing such services.

-3. The Proposer must carry professional liability insurance in an amount of \$1,000,000 per occurrence and \$5,000,000 in the annual aggregate.
+3. The Proposer must carry professional liability insurance in an amount of One Million (\$1,000,000.00) Dollars per occurrence and Five Million (\$5,000,000.00) Dollars in the annual aggregate.
 This insurance must cover the Proposer organization and all its employees, and Proposer must provide proof of the same level of coverage for sub-contractors used.
 A certificate of insurance naming Cumberland County as additionally insured must be submitted prior to execution of any contract.
 This certificate must name Cumberland County as an additional insured party.
 A sample certificate showing actual coverage limits must be submitted with the proposal.

-4. Proposer must also provide insurance as set out in this RFP, but at a minimum, general liability insurance coverage of at least \$1 million combined single limits, and automobile liability coverage for owned, non-owned, and rented automobiles.
+4. Proposer must also provide insurance as set out in this RFP, but at a minimum, general liability insurance coverage of at least One Million (\$1,000,000.00) Dollars combined single limits, and automobile liability coverage for owned, non-owned, and rented automobiles.
 A certificate showing actual coverage limits must be submitted with the proposal.

-5. The Proposer must demonstrate its ability to provide a health care system specifically for a correctional facility substantially similar to the Cumberland County Jail.
+5. The Proposer must demonstrate its ability to provide health care services specifically for a correctional facility substantially similar to the Cumberland County Jail.
 Proposer must be willing to sign a contract within 10 days of contract award date and be ready to begin services within 30 days from the contract award date or by July 1, 2017.
 Proposer must demonstrate that it has a proven system of recruiting staff and adequate support staff in its central office capable of competently supervising and monitoring its operation.